BEST-ecomerce/BEST/README.md

 # Motivation:

--The motivation of the project has come from the rise of unbalanced diets and lack of information of what’s health to take in and what’s not.
+- The motivation of the project has come from the rise of unbalanced diets and lack of information of what’s health to take in and what’s not.

 - Hence the students will know what to take and what not to according to their preference.